-Usually it's right to follow the adage of "third player plays high" but, of course, there are exceptions.
-We are looking at the $\pounds K J$ and, with the $\pounds Q$ visible in dummy, we can simply play the $\pounds J$ as it is effectively an equal honour with the King.
+Usually it's right to follow the adage of "third hand high" but, of course, there are exceptions.
+We are looking at the $\bigstar K$ J and, with the $\bigstar Q$ visible in dummy, we can simply play the $\bigstar J$ as it is effectively an equal honor with the King.

-So we play the ▲J and, a little surprisingly, it wins the trick.
+So you play the \bigstar J and, a little surprisingly, it wins the trick.
 What's next?
 That lovely, tempting Club sequence?
-Be honest, did the ♣K jump from your hand and appear on the green baize?
+Be honest, did the \bigstar K jump from your hand and appear on the green baize?

 That would be, we have to say, a dereliction of duty.
-Partner appears to have the A (if West has it why does he not grab the A and play on those gorgeous Diamonds?)
-If North does have the A he can hardly have anything else in his hand, certainly nothing more than a Jack.
+Partner appears to have the A (if West had it why does he not grab the A and play on those gorgeous Diamonds?)
+If North does have the A he can hardly have anything else in his hand, not even a Jack.

 So our defensive Plan is clear - we should return partner's suit.
-To do that, though, we have to lead the $\pm K$ at trick two, remembering to return the top card from a remaining doubleton.
+To do that, though, we have to lead the AK at trick two, remembering to return the top card from a remaining doubleton.
 This is another example of where returning back the higher card from a doubleton matters (see Hand 4 for comparison).

 If we were to return the ± 3 at trick two, North would take the $\pm A$ then play a Spade to our $\pm K$ and then...?
 We'd be on lead, North would have the Spade winners.
-A classic case of a blockage.
+A classic case of an unpleasant blockage and no plumber to hand.
+Ugh.

-So, we return the \bigstar K at trick two and, when that holds, another Spade allows partner to cash out his suit.
-This defence brings a wan smile to partner's normally frozen features.
+So, we return the $\pm K$ at trick two and, when that holds, another Spade allows partner to cash out his suit.
+This defense brings a wan smile to partner's normally frozen features.